sheikhomar/opan/00-todo.md

 # Questions for lecturer or TA
+- Homework 22: Exercise 4.5 Don't understand the reasoning for the proof.

 # Questions for the project
 - The implmenetation of Nearest Neighbour: only for k=1 in kNN?